ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     To learn more about uploading a rule package, see [Upload your rule package](create-a-custom-sensitive-information-type-in-scc-powershell.md#upload-your-rule-package).

-## Part 2: Install and authorize the EDM Upload Agent
+## Install and use the EDM Upload Agent tool

-During this phase, you'll set up a dedicated user account for Office 365, download and install the EDM Upload Agent, and authorize the tool.
+During this phase, you set up a dedicated user account for Office 365, install the EDM Upload Agent tool, use the tool to index your sensitive data, and then upload the indexed data.

 1. Set up a user account with limited permissions for the EDM Upload Agent.
 (See [Add users to Office 365](https://docs.microsoft.com/office365/admin/add-users/add-users?view=o365-worldwide).)
 The user account you create should have:

-    - Read access to your data file (This is the .csv or .tsv you created in [Part 1](#part-1-set-up-your-tabular-data-source-for-edm).)
+    - Read access to your data file (This is the .csv you created in [Part 1](#part-1-set-up-your-tabular-data-source-for-edm).)
-    - Write access to the location you'll use for storing hashed data (this can be a folder on a local drive)
+    - Write access to the location you'll use for storing hashed data (this can be a folder on a local drive of the user's machine)

 2. Download and install the EDM Upload Agent at [https://go.microsoft.com/fwlink/?linkid=2088639](https://go.microsoft.com/fwlink/?linkid=2088639).
 Make sure to note the installation location (such as `C:\`).